 Some schools have started this week, and most will be open on Tuesday after Labour Day.
-Plenty of back to school sales going on, and plenty of pressure to buy your kids all the things they “need” to go to school.
+Plenty of back-to-school sales going on, and plenty of pressure to buy your kids all the things they “need” to go to school.
 The problem is that the definition of “need” by some stores is a little out of wack.
-Students don’t need a home computer, laptop, tablet and also an iPhone, however that does seem to be implied by many of the tech stores out there.
+Students don’t need a home computer, laptop, tablet and also an iPhone, however, that does seem to be implied by many of the tech stores out there.
 Isn’t a Hilroy Exercise book, a pencil and a pen enough?
-It seems that lifestyle creep has worked its way into back to school.
+It seems that lifestyle creep has worked its way into the back-to-school.

 I thought my issues with TD and RESPs were bad, however, Mrs. C8j pointed me to an article in the Ottawa Citizen about a woman (who she knows) and her issues with Scotiabank and their RESP (another classic example of “Banks Behaving Badly“).
 It seems they would not release the funds in the account until Ms. Adeney answered some Marketing questions about her net value and income.
 Read that previous sentence again, they would not give her HER money, until she answered the questions?
 What the flip?
 I am glad to hear that Scotiabank admitted their mistake, but holy cow, at least TD never did that to me.

 The summer is slowly coming to a close and an entertaining fall lies ahead (with plenty of election shenanigans and tom-foolery) :

 - I started the week with yet another fun list of great financial tweets, with More Great Personal Finance Tweets for the Week,